advancedrei/Bing.RestClient/README.md

 var results = await client.Find<PointOfInterest>("NorthAmericaPOI", "1 Microsoft Way, Redmond, WA",
     client.ConvertMiToKm(3), filter, top: 100);
 ```

+You can also geocode addresses and reverse-geocode coordinates with the MapsClient.

 For more information, check out our [online documentation at NuDoq](http://www.nudoq.org/#!/Projects/Bing.RestClient).